 In the present case, the recession states that the bank merely canceled the sale and nothing more.
 The bank is now claiming that it did much more.
 This means that the bank either lied to the borrower or lied to SFR, or both.
 By lying, the bank has committed a UDAP.
 The banks claims it did something materially different than what was stated in the rescission.
-This means that the bank is admitting that is mislead the borrower about the true status of the loan.
+This means that the bank is admitting that it misled the borrower about the true status of the loan.
 This violates the Dodd Frank Act.
 The Bank claims it did something materially different than what was stated in the rescission.
-This means that the bank is admitting that is mislead the borrower about the true status of the loan.
-This violates the borrower about the true status of the loan.
+This means that the bank is admitting that it misled the borrower about the true status of the loan.
 This violates CFPB regulations.